Proper drain cleaning equipment is vital for basic safety and hygiene.

 When we are called to clear a house’s sewer drain, this is what they bring.
-They don’t bother with mini-rooters or simple handheld models.
-Discount Plumbers comes equipped with large, very expensive versions of these augers.
+Firstly, we don’t bother with mini-rooters or simple handheld models.
+Discount Rooter comes equipped with large, very expensive versions of these augers.

 Drain snakes come in several different types, ranging from simple handheld models to powerful motorized augers.
 The reason for the variety is that there are different types of drains: sink drains, toilet drains, house drains, sewer drains, etc. While a plumber might have all of them, you’ll likely need only one or two, for cleaning a sewer drain.

 A standard household drain snake, sometimes called a drum snake or top snake, is the smallest of the drain-clearing augers.
 It is primarily used for clogs in tubs, showers, bathroom sinks, washing machines, and sometimes kitchens sinks.
-Most have a 25- or 50-foot cable with a corkscrew tip for snagging debris.
-They come in many different shapes and sizes as well as manual and electric.
+While, some have a 25- or 50-foot cable with a corkscrew tip for snagging debris.
+Some come in many different shapes and sizes as well as manual and electric.

 A drum snake has a cylindrical or bell-shaped drum into which the snake cable is coiled.
 Many also include a handle for supporting the tool and a rotating knob for turning the drum (and cable).
 Another type of standard snake is nothing more than a 25- or 50-foot cable with a tubular metal handle that slides along the cable and is tightened down to turn the cable.